gvwilson/thirdbit/src/fiction/cloudherd/index.md

 and invited himself in for chai.
 "Didn't believe my eyes," he said, nodding his thanks to Noxy as she set a cup down in front of him.
-"Just knocked on the door and asked Sergeant Dorbu if any of them wanted to head up to the grove."
+"He just knocked on the door and asked Sergeant Dorbu if any of them wanted to head up to the grove."

 "And did they?"